3 Special Education Teacher Assistant Resume Examples

 4. Prioritize legibility

-• Just as you’d take extra measures to keep each assignment super easy to read, you should make your resume extremely readable for recruiters.
-They don’t have much time to spend skimming.
-Don’t distract them with loud colors or strange fonts.
+• Just as you’d take extra measures to keep each assignment extremely easy to read, you should make your resume highly readable for recruiters.
+They don’t have much time to spend skimming, so don’t trip things up with loud colors or strange fonts.

 5. Use concise wording